CryptoBlades/cb-gitbook-wiki/characters/what-are-characters/experience-and-levels.md

 ![](../../.gitbook/assets/claim-exp.png)

-Experience won through battles is stored in the Rewards bar, similar to SKILL.
+Experience won through battles is stored in the Rewards bar, similar to $XWeapon.

 As claiming experience costs a gas fee for the transaction, it is recommended to only claim your experience for a character if it will push them to the next milestone if the character in question is under level 41.

-Past level 41, it becomes beneficial to claim their experience every level thereafter as the boost in power will result in more SKILL gained through fight payouts.
+Past level 41, it becomes beneficial to claim their experience every level thereafter as the boost in power will result in more $XWeapon gained through fight payouts.

 {% hint style="info" %}
 Often times due to varying win rates, character levels may become desynced.